mtravacio/Getting-and-Cleaning-Data-Course-Project/README.md

 The obtained dataset were randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 ## Project steps
+- Original data was downloaded and unziped.
+Data was read using read.table().
-- Data from training and test sets were merged to create one data set.
+- Training and test sets were merged to create one dataset using rbind() and cbind().
 - Measurements on the mean and standard deviation for each measurement were extracted.
-- Activities and variables were appropriately named.
+- Activities and variables were properly named in the dataset and special characters were removed using gsub().
-- A final dataset with the average of each variable for each activity and each subject was created.
+- A final tidy dataset with the average of each variable for each activity and each subject was created and saved as “tidy_data.txt”.

+This project was completed with Windows 10 x64 version 1803 (2018-07-10), R version 3.6.0 (2019-04-26), and dplyr package version 0.8.0.1

 ## This repository contains the following files
 - **README.md:** Provides an overview of Getting and cleaning data Course project